prasadtalasila/DTaaS-Public/servers/execution/runner/README.md

 ## :gear: Configure

-The microservices requires config specified in YAML format.
+The runner requires config specified in YAML format.
 The template configuration file is:

 ```ini